Oracle Corporation - Redwood Shores, near California.

 Oracle today announced the release of a major maintenance release of version 11g of the companies flagship database server product.

-Charles Phillips took the world by surprise by making a major annnoucement a full six months ahead of Oracle Open World as he addressed the media (including 17 carefully selected representatives from the blogging community):
+Charles Phillips took the world by surprise by making a major announcement a full six months ahead of Oracle Open World as he addressed the media (including 17 carefully selected representatives from the blogging community):

 ‘This release is the culmination of years of engineering effort aimed at delivering deterministic and reliable performance with the very highest levels of throughput.
 Oracle 11gR7 offers proven scalability for all Oracle applications including universal support for third party (aka legacy) applications while simultaneously reducing the cost of ownership and maximising the return on investment for all our customers.’